 Lastly, it asks you to move those cards by dragging them between lists.

-Using Trello’s interactive walkthrough, you now understand the hierarchy of a Trello board, how to create lists and tasks.
+Using Trello’s interactive walkthrough, you now understand the hierarchy of a Trello board and how to create lists and tasks.

-How long does it take to build an interactive walkthroughs?
+How long does it take to build an interactive walkthrough?